top of page

 We have mandatory online employee orientation, establishing definition and rules to govern our respectful workplaces.

 Next Gen does their best to keep employees informed with season systems, changes and other pertinent information.
-We're working to actively improve on the general sentiment in planting where 'no one knows what's going on'.
-We want you to know, and feel free to participate.
+We want you to know plans and hear when they change, and feel free to ask questions.

 We want to ensure our employees know they can affect change by offering ideas or submitting feedback.
 Simple ways to connect with us include: speaking with a member of the leadership team (Will, Caitlin or Marchena), Project Managers, members of the JHSC or through respect@nextgenerationreforestation.com